rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 ```bash
 $ vim waterDPD.py
 ```
 *Note: If you are viewing or editing waterDPD.py in an IDE you should already have line numbering enabled by default.
-If you are using Vim you will need to turn on line numbers with the command ":set number" or ":set nu"*
+If you are using Vim you will need to turn on line numbers with the command "`:set number`" or "`:set nu`"*

 You will see that the waterDPD.py Python script is divided into 4 sections:
-* Importing a list of packages
+1. Importing a list of packages
-* Defining a set of Inputs
+2. Defining a set of Inputs
-* Calculating additional values based on the Inputs
+3. Calculating additional values based on the Inputs
-* Initializing HOOMD-blue and running the simulation, including any outputs
+4. Initializing HOOMD-blue and running the simulation, including any outputs

 This is our standard framework for writing colloids simulation scripts.